How learning something new improves how you feel

 Want to know more about improving how you feel?

 Join our Year of Wellbeing and make a pledge to improve your wellbeing this year.
-Once you have made your pledge, we will email you with tips and information you easily can put into practice – as well as helpful reminders to help you achieve your wellbeing goal.
+Once you have made your pledge, we will email you with tips and information – as well as helpful reminders to help you achieve your wellbeing goal.